Are Proofreading Courses Worth It?

 There Will Be Competition

-Although there will always be a demand for qualified proofreaders who do good work, there will still be competition (as there is with any job).
-This doesn’t mean you won’t be able to obtain clients who need your services; it just means there will be other proofreaders also vying for clients.
+Although there will always be a demand for qualified proofreaders who do good work, there will still be competition (as with any job).
+This doesn’t mean you won’t be able to attract clients who need your services; it just means there will be other proofreaders vying for them.

-A way to set yourself apart from the competition is to have a solid set of skills, which can be attained by taking a well-known proofreading course.
+One way to set yourself apart from the competition is to build a solid skill set by taking a good course.

 Generic certificate of excellence tied up with a red bow.

-Potential clients will want to see your qualifications.
+Potential clients will probably want to see your qualifications.

 Would you invest in someone to provide a service if they weren’t qualified?

-One time, I received a job on Fiverr from a client who told me that one reason he chose me was because I was knowledgeable about CMOS.
-He informed me that he always asks the proofreaders he hires if they’re familiar with CMOS.
+I once received a job on Fiverr from a client who chose me because of my knowledge of CMOS.
+He told me that he always asks the proofreaders he hires if they’re familiar with CMOS.
 If they’re not, he looks elsewhere.

 Finally, if you’re a well-trained proofreader, you can work with clients who have higher-than-average expectations.
 These clients are usually willing to pay more in exchange for outstanding service.